 Business Continuity Management System (BCMS)

-Business continuity management system is part of the general management system that will establish, implement, operate, monitor, review, maintain, and improve business continuity.
+Part of the general management system that will establish, implement, operate, monitor, review, maintain, and improve business continuity.

 Business Continuity Maturity Model (BCMM)

-Business Continuity Maturity Model is a tool used to measure the level and degree to which BCM activities have become standard and assured within an organization's business practices.
+A tool used to measure the level and degree to which BCM activities have become standard and assured within an organization's business practices.

 Business Continuity Plan (BCP)